Vyral/jeff-wheatley/_posts/2019-10-21-lets-blow-the-whistle-on-the-dc-metro-real-estate-market.md

 So what happens if the market recedes?
 How long would it take for someone to make that up?

-With a 5% interest rate, **in order for you to have the same mortgage payment on that $750,000 house as our currently lower rate, the price of the house would have to drop down to $634,000\!**
+With a 5% interest rate, **in order for you to have the same mortgage payment on that $750,000 house at our currently lower rate, the price of the house would have to drop down to $634,000\!**

 In the end, if you’re planning to buy a home for the long-term and you make a smart choice, now is a great time.
 In future blog posts, we’ll discuss how we further ensure that with either pre-builds (which give you a really good discount in the new construction market) or builder closeouts.
 We’ll also talk about how we buy wedge deals—those deals in a neighborhood that performs really well but is cosmetically a little bit off.